-Fortunately, we need not rely on the procedure of Theorem EMHE [464] each time we need an eigenvalue.
-It is the determinant, and specifically Theorem SMZD [453], that provide the main tool.
-First a key definition.
+Fortunately, we need not rely on the procedure of Theorem ESMHE [406] each time we need an eigenvalue.
+It is the determinant, and specifically Theorem SMZD [395], that provides the main tool for computing eigenvalues.
+Here is an informal sequence of equivalences that is the key to determining the eigenvalues and eigenvectors of a matrix, and Theorem EMNS [413], but for now this brief discussion should suffice as motivation for the following definition and example.